semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 ### name {#name-in-jobs}

 The value of the optional `name` property is a Unicode string that provides a name for a job.
-Semaphore assigns its own names to nameless `jobs` items, which is displayed in the Semahore website.
+Semaphore assigns its own names to nameless `jobs` items, which are displayed on the Semaphore website.

 It is strongly recommended that you give descriptive names to all `jobs` and `blocks` items in a Semaphore pipeline.